slim-template/slim/README.md

 ### Text content

 Either start on the same line as the tag

     body
       h1 id="headline" Welcome to my site.

-  Or nest it.  __Note:__ Must use a pipe or a backtick to escape processing
+Or nest it.
+You must use a pipe or a backtick to escape processing

     body
       h1 id="headline"